Salma-Abdallah/Ecommerce-App/README.md

 You can access the API documentation via Swagger at:
 [Swagger API Documentation](https://app.swaggerhub.com/apis/salmaabdallah-722/ecommerceApi/2.0)

-## eCommerce Frontend
+## Ecommerce Frontend
 The eCommerce Frontend is built using Angular and serves as the UI for users to interact with the eCommerce platform.

 ### Features
 - User authentication and management
-- Product listing and search
+- Product listing
 - Shopping cart functionality
-- Secure checkout process

 ## Getting Started
 ### Clone the Repository